Water and Land Restoration

 The Natural Water Bodies of the Highland

-This historical malefactor against the original Ethiopian Nature severely weakened the county's original soil system in its essential function of leading and assisting rainwater to the natural underground aquifers.
+The historical malefactors against the original Ethiopian Nature severely weakened the county's original soil system in its essential function of leading and assisting rainwater to the natural underground aquifers.
 Hence, the severe reduction of the remaining soil's ability to receive moisture severely reduced the delivered water fed into the natural aquifers and, of course, reduced future chances for the citizens to obtain clean household water.
 Of course, this phenomenon also raises hindrances to reintroducing indigenous species.

-Ethiopia's Historical Loss of Water and
+Ethiopia's Historical Work for Water

 Nature's Armoured and Guardian Shield